jag-eagle-technology/GaLOPDevTutorial/step6.md

 8. update widgets to point to app config
     a. duplicate widget code - 2d and 3d variants
-    b. update the view references for the 2d variant to appConfig.mapView and for the 3d variant to appConfig.sceneView
+    b. update the view references for the 2d variant to appConfig.mapView and for the 3d variant to appConfig.sceneView **fix other references to view**
-9. add code to create view (function) - end of file
+9. add code to create view (function) - end of the javascript section just before the closing brakets and script tag
 ```
 // convenience function for creating a 2D or 3D view
 function createView(params, type) {